-Protection of remnant vegetation is the most significant aspect of vegetation management because is usually represents the most important habitat, the most diverse flora composition and with best practice management, it will continue to regenerate and adapt favourably to environmental changes.
-However, revegetation provides an important support role to remnant vegetation as a means of linking one remnant to another or to improve an existing remnant that is depleted due to long-term impacts from urban settlement.
+Remnant areas and areas which have undergone revegetation both play an important role in providing high value indigenous vegetation which supports biodiversity in the City of Monash.
+Protection of remnant vegetation is the most significant aspect of vegetation management because it usually represents the most important habitat, the most diverse flora composition and with best practice management, it will continue to regenerate and adapt favourably to environmental changes.

+However Monash has only small pockets of remnant vegetation, so revegetation provides a critical support role by creating corridors for remnant vegetation to link one remnant to another or to improve an existing remnant that is depleted due to long-term impacts from urban settlement.
 Furthermore, revegetation has proved to be successful in its own right in degraded areas where there is little opportunity for natural ecological recovery.
-Revegetation has played a major part of ecosystem restoration in the past 20 years in Monash and will continue to be a core part of our Biodiversity Strategy in years to come.
+Revegetation has played a major part of ecosystem restoration in the past 30 years in Monash and will continue to be a core part of our Biodiversity Strategy in years to come.

-Objective 2 - Implementation Plan Item Action Timing 2.1 Enhance and expand revegetation areas and improve degraded areas using local provenance plants Prioritise sites where habitat connectivity can be enhanced, which may include current lawn areas Ongoing Incorporate water sensitive urban design principles (i.e. wetlands, swales, litter traps, sediment traps, rain gardens) Plant a broad range of species to provide diversity in the face of climate change or other environmental impacts Utilise plant species that are appropriate to the relevant EVC Re-establish locally extinct or rare plants through propagation and individual management plans 2.2 Maintain and improve remnant vegetation - Manage environmental weeds and allow natural ecological processes Use supplementary planting within remnant vegetation to increase diversity and natural recruitment Identify vulnerable ecosystems and species (e.g. Valley Heathy Forest, Yarra Gum, Dwarf Galaxia, Veined Spear Grass) and prevent their decline Ongoing Consider the development of a significant tree register Protect hollow bearing trees including retention of dead trees with hollow bearing capacity (typically trees greater than 90cm circumference) Protect and enhance native habitat values Install nest boxes for hollow dependant species in locations where limited nesting opportunities exist Investigate options in the next 12 months
+Coje Item Action Timing 2.1 Enhance and expand revegetation areas and improve degraded areas using local provenance plants with a focus on establishing understory species.
+Ongoing - Prioritise sites where habitat connectivity and corridors can be enhanced, which may include current lawn areas.
+Incorporate water sensitive urban design principles (i.e. wetlands, swales, litter traps, sediment traps, rain gardens) to increase access to water and improve quality.
+Plant a broad range of species to provide diversity in the face of climate change or other environmental impacts.
+Utilise plant species that are appropriate to the relevant EVC, through local seed collection and propagation programs. - Re-establish locally extinct or rare plants through propagation and individual management plans.
+2.2 Maintain and improve remnant vegetation.
+Ongoing - Manage environmental weeds and allow natural ecological processes.
+Use supplementary planting within remnant vegetation to increase diversity and natural recruitment. - Consider the development of a significant tree register. - Protect hollow bearing trees including retention of dead trees with hollow bearing capacity (typically trees greater than 90cm circumference). - Identify, protect and enhance native habitat values - Investigate opportunities for improved biodiversity values where appropriate, including golf courses and recreation reserves.
+2.3 Install nest boxes for hollow dependant species in locations where limited nesting opportunities exist due to tree loss.
+2019-2021 2.4 Interpretive signage - to highlight the significance of bushland areas, remnant vegetation and reasons for retaining dead trees (such as habitat and tree hollows).
+2020-2021

-5.3 Objective 3 - Collaborate with other public land managers to create broad-scale biodiversity gain
+5.3 Objective 3 - Collaborate with other public land managers to create broadscale biodiversity gain

 Biodiversity enhancement programs are most effective when implemented across different land tenures.
 Public ownership of open space is shared among different authorities in Monash including Council, Parks Victoria, Department of Environment Land Water and Planning (DELWP), Port Phillip and Westernport Catchment Management Authority (PPWCMA), Melbourne Water, Vic Roads and VicTrack.
-There is great potential for Council to work with other land managers to work collaboratively and effectively combat pest animals, environmental weeds and improve biodiversity through revegetation and community awareness.
+There is great potential for Council to work with other land managers to work collaboratively and effectively to combat pest animals, environmental weeds and improve biodiversity through revegetation and community awareness.
+This also provides an opportunity to develop paths and corridors for humans and wildlife across Monash.
+Increasing access to the urban bushland may increase community appreciation and awareness as well as providing positive mental health and well-being benefits.